Skip to content

 public class clientSQL {

-// class-level global variables
+// global class data

-private static String syntax =
+private static String syntaxe =

-private static BufferedReader in = null;
+private static BufferedReader in=null;

-private static interSQL sqlServer = null;
+private static interSQL serveurSQL=null;

 public static void main(String arg[]){

-// service: service name
+// department: department name

-// urlBase: JDBC URL of the database to be used
+// urlBase: jdbc url of the database to be used

-// id: user ID
+// id: user identity

-// password: the user's password
+// mdp: password

 // separator: string separating fields in query results

-// Check the number of arguments
+// check number of arguments

 if(arg.length!=8)

-// initialize database connection parameters
+// init database connection parameters

-String id, password, separator;
+String id, mdp, separateur;

 if(arg[5].equals("null")) id=""; else id=arg[5];

-if(arg[6].equals("null")) password=""; else password=arg[6];
+if(arg[6].equals("null")) mdp=""; else mdp=arg[6];

-if(arg[7].equals("null")) separator=" "; else separator=arg[7];
+if(arg[7].equals("null")) separateur=" "; else separateur=arg[7];

-// CORBA directory service parameters
+// directory service parameters CORBA

-// client-server communication
+// client-server dialogue

 try{

-in = new BufferedReader(new InputStreamReader(System.in));
+in=new BufferedReader(new InputStreamReader(System.in));

 // follow-up

-// Analyze response
+// response analysis

-System.out.print("--> Query: ");
+System.out.print("--> Requête : ");

-while(! query.equals("end")){
+while(! requete.equals("fin")){

-System.out.print("--> Query: ");
+System.out.print("--> Requête : ");

 }// while